Universities told to find spaces for 35 students without college places

 The number of upgraded college offers is up by almost 140% this year due to the large volume of students appealing their results.
 Photograph: Getty Images

-Government Ministers have intervened to pressurise universities to provide college places for dozens of students who were told in recent days that they could not take up their places until next year.
+Government Ministers have intervened to pressurise universities into providing college places for dozens of students who were told in recent days that they could not take up their places until next year.

 Thirty-five students were told last Thursday there was no college place for them in the current year after they secured places following rechecks and upgrades of their Leaving Cert exam papers, The Irish Times understands.
 Instead they were told they could take up their place in the 2020/21 academic year.